anwarraif/R_ExploratoryDataAnalysis/README.md

 The Analysis of such industry is of great importance as it gives insights for sales and profits of various products.
 My analysis is based on a superstore dataset in the world that ordered between 2015 and 2018.

 **Goals** :
-a.
-Region that accounts for greater number of orders
+1. Region that accounts for greater number of orders
-b.
-Frequency distribution of quantity ordered
+2. Frequency distribution of quantity ordered
-c.
-Profitable category and sub-category
+3. Profitable category and sub-category
-d.
-Percentage sales by category
+4. Percentage sales by category
-e.
-Product type that was ordered greater times
+5. Product type that was ordered greater times
-f.
-Category and sub-category that incurred the losses
+6. Category and sub-category that incurred the losses

 With this analysis the superstore can identify various aspects of the shopping patterns.